mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 ## Lessons Learned

-What would We do differently next time?
-Well, We've got a list :).
+What would we do differently next time?
+Well, there's a list :).

 - use the stable ppa... instead of freezing the code
 - sit the app behind haproxy